-On the basis of applications, the 3D MedTech printing market can be categorized as medical implants, surgical guides, surgical instruments and hearing aids.
+The 3D MedTech printing market can be categorized as medical implants, surgical guides, surgical instruments and medical devices.
 The medical implant segment is expected to grow at the fastest rate among all applications in the coming years.